The Cherokees

 Proclamation Line of 1763 (light yellow) and modification of 1768 (orange)

 There were conflicts over land between Europeans and the people already living here almost from first contact.
-At first some natives cooperated, not realizing how many whites were going to show up.
+At first some Native nations cooperated, not realizing how many whites were going to show up.

 North Carolina was the site of a famous example of both conflict and cooperation, the “Lost Colony.”
 A merchant named Sir Walter Raleigh brought people to set up the second English settlement in America on Roanoke Island near the coast (by today’s Manteo).
 The first attempt failed, and when he came back for the second group after being delayed two years, they were gone.
 Though supposedly mysterious, we now know the word “Croatoa” found etched on a tree was a prearranged signal.
 Without supplies, and possibly in trouble with a neighboring tribe, the colonists apparently moved in with a friendly nation by that name on Hatteras Island.

-Besides the fact natives had already cleared farmland, the main reason European-Americans found a lot of it was smallpox.
+Besides the fact Natives had already cleared farmland, the main reason European-Americans found a lot of it was smallpox.
 Because the virus was in Europe for centuries, many Europeans had built up enough resistance that they either did not get it, did not get symptoms, or survived it (though usually scarred for life if they did).
 The virus did not exist in America until it hitched a ride in Europeans and spread.
 Historians believe as many as 90% of Native Americans in the British colonies died, leaving behind empty farms, homes, and trading paths for the taking.
-If the Cherokees and other native people had been immune to smallpox, the European colonies may well have failed throughout the Americas.
+Smallpox is thought to have wiped out roughly half of the Cherokees in two years, 1738–9.[c]
+If the Cherokees and other Native people had been immune to smallpox, the European colonies may well have failed throughout the Americas.

-The flood of immigrants taking over homesteads or intruding on hunting grounds belonging to surviving natives contributed to many natives supporting France in the French & Indian War.
-This led to the Proclamation of 1763 from British King George III that banned European-Americans from settling in or west of the Appalachian Mountains.
+The flood of immigrants taking over homesteads or intruding on hunting grounds belonging to surviving Natives contributed to many supporting France in the French & Indian War.
+This led to the Proclamation of 1763 from British King George III that banned European-Americans from settling west of a line basically along the Eastern Continental Divide in N.C.
 However, many whites broke that treaty, venturing far into Cherokee lands to hunt, trap animals for fur, and even build farms.
 Because the Cherokees did not have a central national government, a coordinated response to the European invasion was difficult.
 Europeans often exploited this different approach to government, signing a treaty with the leaders of a few towns and then claiming it applied to all Cherokees.

 By the 1770s, the Cherokees recognized several frightening trends.
 Skiagusta, headman of a town named Keowee, complained that his people had become dependent on the English for guns, ammunition, and even clothing.[8]
 Traditional buckskin was heavier and didn’t breathe as well as European textiles, which also were more colorful.[9]